shoeper/seafile-docs/develop/web_api_v2.1.md

 **Note**

-- New uploaded file name will be 'test(1).text' if a file with name 'test.txt' already exists in parent directory
+- If 'replace=1' is not specified, new uploaded file name will be 'test(1).text' if a file with name 'test.txt' already exists in parent directory

 - For python client uploading, see <https://github.com/haiwen/webapi-examples/blob/master/python/upload-file.py>, or it can be done much more easily with elegant [python requests library](http://docs.python-requests.org/en/latest/), see <https://github.com/haiwen/webapi-examples/blob/master/python/upload-file2.py>